Call to Arms (2018 video game): Design

 Video game developer Digitalmindsoft announced Call to Arms on their website in December 2012, calling it the "true successor" to the Men of War series.
 The developer saw an opportunity to develop a real-time strategy video game set in the modern day, especially with the gameplay common to the Men of War series.

 The developer planned for two playable factions and an assortment of other features for when the game was released, and planned to extend the game through additional units, factions, and maps thereafter.
 Digitalmindsoft planned their factions to be asymmetric, fun-to-play, and fair.
 The factions are based on modern factions.
 Digitalmindsoft also planned to allow the player to control a unit's specific actions in a third-person view, similar to Men of War: Assault Squad, as well as allow players to build their own mods for the game.
 For the single-player mode, Digitalmindsoft wanted to implement what the players wanted, though they were aware that they were limited by their crowdfunding campaign.
-Digitalmindsoft said there would be a focus on the infantry-level interaction rather than an interaction with heavy weaponry such as tanks and airplanes, but that heavy weaponry would be playable.
+The developer said that there would be a focus on the infantry-level interaction rather than an interaction with heavy weaponry such as tanks and airplanes, but that heavy weaponry would be playable.

 Although Digitalmindsoft had improved on the series's gameplay mechanics in Assault Squad, the company wanted to continue to focus on ease-of-gameplay improvements in Call to Arms.
 Chris Kramer, managing director of Digitalmindsoft, noted that there was a balance between making the game realistic and between making the game well-balanced and easy to play, as well as a balance between freedom-of-choice and game balance.
 He later made the point that the two games would play differently because they were set in two different periods of time, owing to the change in warfare.
 When asked about the quality of Men of War series co-developer 1C Company's games Men of War: Vietnam and Men of War: Condemned Heroes, Kramer said it was more important to self-improve than to critique 1C's games.
 Kramer also said that Digitalmindsoft was designing a new cooperative system relative to Assault Squad.

-Lace Mamba Global was announced as the publisher in December 2012.
-In early 2015, PC Gamer reported that the publisher would be the developer, Digitalmindsoft.
+Although Lace Mamba Global was originally announced to be the publisher, PC Gamer reported in early 2015 that the publisher would be the developer, Digitalmindsoft.

 Players who purchased the deluxe edition could beta test the unfinished campaigns.
 In the multiplayer mode, Digitalmindsoft wanted to integrate the personnel units first and then later the vehicles.